This post may include affiliate links; see our disclosure policy.

 There are two types of sesame oil you can buy at the store.
 Make sure to get toasted sesame oil for this recipe, not plain sesame oil.
 What’s the difference?

 • Toasted sesame oil has a strong, nutty flavor: it’s intended for flavoring foods.
-It adds a nice nutty essence to the shelled edamame.

 • Sesame oil has a neutral flavor and is used for cooking.

-Ways to serve this shelled edamame recipe
+Ways to serve this side

 This shelled edamame recipe is the perfect healthy side dish for all sorts of meals.
-While edamame is typically served with Japanese and East Asian cuisines, this recipe can stretch outside of that too!
+While edamame is typically served with Japanese and East Asian cuisines, this recipe can stretch outside of that, too!
 The flavor is so savory and irresistible, you might find yourself eating more than you intended.
-Here are some ways to accessorize this easy side dish:

-Vegetarian, vegan, plant-based, dairy-free, and gluten-free.
+This recipe is vegetarian, vegan, plant-based, dairy-free, and gluten-free.

 Save this recipe!